Shark’s Black Friday sale is here – these are the best deals to shop

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 Black Friday is second to none when it comes to amazing deals – with offers on everything from TVs, laptops, PS5 consoles to beauty, mattresses and jewellery.
-But one of my favourite brands Shark is hosting a mega sale that you won’t want to miss.
+Plus, one of my favourite brands, Shark, is hosting a mega sale that you won’t want to miss.

 The IndyBest team of shopping experts and I will be bringing you top Black Friday deals in our dedicated shopping guides, and for all the highlights, you can also follow along with our liveblog.
 But for all things Shark, keep scrolling for the deals I’ve handpicked myself.